 Sixteenth section school lands, or lands granted in lieu thereof, constitute property held in trust for the benefit of the public schools.
 The school board, under the general supervision of the Office of the Secretary of State, has control and jurisdiction of said school trust lands and of all funds arising from any disposition thereof.
 It is the duty of the school board to manage the school trust lands and all funds arising therefrom as trust property.
-Accordingly, the board shall assure that adequate compensation is received for all uses of the trust lands, except for uses by the public schools.
+Accordingly, the board shall assure that adequate compensation (by lease agreement) is received for all uses of the trust lands, except for uses by the public schools.

-The school district uses the rate of 4% minimum interest required by Mississippi statute for sixteenth section loans to calculate the present value of sixteenth section lease rental payments since a rate implicit in the sixteenth section leases is not a part of the lease contract.
-The school district's financial statements have not been restated nor has a cumulative effect been reflected for the restatement of the beginning net position of the school district.
-The District has, however, included in its financial statements at year end the net present value of future lease payments of \$9,245,407 as a lease receivable and \$9,178,055 as deferred inflows of resources.
+The District uses the rate of 4% minimum interest required by Mississippi statue for sixteenth section loans to calculate the present value of sixteenth section lease rental payments since a rate implicit in the sixteenth section leases is not a part of the lease contract.
+The District has included in its financial statements at year end the net present value of future lease payments of \$294,456 as a lease receivable and \$359,135 as deferred inflows of resources.
 The deferred inflows of resources for leases are being amortized using the straight-line method of amortization.
-The total amount of inflows of resources recognized during the current fiscal year is \$609,318.